Preferential market access for goods

 Tajikistan (2019) 11.7% (includes duty-free access for machinery, glass products, petroleum products)

-*The information for China refers to 2021.
-Since January 2022, LDCs that have established diplomatic relations with China are eligible to preferential tariffs on 98% of tariff lines, implemented after an exchange of notes with China.
-See the WTO preferential tarde arrangements database.
+*Since December 2024, LDCs that have established diplomatic relations with China are eligible to zero-tariff treatment for 100% of tariff lines.
+See the WTO preferential trade arrangements database.

 ** The European Union's Generalized System of Preferences (GSP) regulation, which includes the LDC-specific Everything but Arms scheme, expires at the end of 2027 and is under review.
 Should negotiations on the review be concluded successfully before 2027, the regulation would be substituted with the new one.

 ***Refers to the United States' Generalized System of Preferences (GSP) for least developed beneficiary countries.
 Legal authorization for duty-free treatment under the GSP programme lapsed on 1 January 2021.
-The renewal of the GSP is being considered by the Congress of the United States.
-The United States also offers 96.9 per cent DFQF coverage to eligible Sub-Saharan countries under the African Growth and Opportunity Act (AGOA), which is not LDC-specific.
+The renewal of the GSP program requires a legislative act by the Congress of the United States.
+The United States also offered 97.4 per cent DFQF coverage to eligible Sub-Saharan countries under the African Growth and Opportunity Act (AGOA), which was not LDC-specific.
+AGOA expired on 30 September 2025 and as of mid-November 2025 had not been renewed.
+The renewal of AGOA requires a legislative act by the Congress of the United States.

 What happens after graduation?

 Some LDC-specific preferential schemes contain provisions that extend eligibility beyond the date of graduation.
-For example, countries graduating from the LDC category automatically retain eligibility to the European Union's Everything but Arms initiative for a period of three years.
-In other markets, some graduated countries have retained preferential treatment for a period after the date of graduation either because there are no automatic procedures for their removal from the list of beneficiaries, or because there is an administrative lag, or a combination of reasons.
+For example, under current regulations, countries graduating from the LDC category automatically retain eligibility to the LDC-specific DFQF schemes in the European Union, Türkiye, the United Kingdom, China and Japan.
+Canada intends to apply a new, standard transition policy that will allow beneficiaries of its LDC-specific scheme a three-year transition.
+In other markets, some graduated countries have retained preferential treatment for a period after the date of graduation as a matter of customary practice in observance of calls for a smooth transition, or because there are no automatic procedures for their removal from the respective lists of beneficiaries, or because there is an administrative lag between graduation and procedures necessary for their removal from the list of beneficiaries, or a combination of reasons.

 The General Assembly, in its resolution 67/221, invited trading partners that have not established procedures for extending or phasing out preferential market access, inter alia, DFQF treatment, to clarify in a predictable manner, as a general measure or at the consultative mechanism, their position with regard to the extension of the LDC-specific preferences, the number of years of the extension or the details concerning the gradual phasing out of the measures.
 In October 2023, WTO members adopted a decision encouraging preference-granting members to provide a smooth and sustainable transition before withdrawing DFQF market access after graduation.
 Once countries have graduated and no longer benefit from the LDC-specific arrangements, they may, depending on eligibility criteria, continue to have access to preferential market access schemes under the standard GSP schemes where applicable, other applicable non-reciprocal arrangements, regional agreements or bilateral agreements, including Economic Partnership Agreements.